-Since starting The Daily Motivator more than twelve years ago, I’ve been amazed at the tremendous positive response that it has received.
+Since starting The Daily Motivator more than 25 years ago, I’ve been amazed at the tremendous positive response that it has received.
 People from all over the world, in all walks of life, have a sincere interest in living lives of meaning, caring, dedication and fulfillment.
 I am extremely grateful that the technology of the Internet affords me the opportunity to share my work with so many people.

 Beyond the website, I have several other things which keep me busy.
 I devote at least an hour each day to exercise, usually alternating between three kinds of workouts, each of which I thoroughly enjoy.
 In the summer (which here in Austin means late April through early October) I like to swim laps in our backyard pool.
 One of my favorite times to do this is just after sunset, when I can watch the stars come out while swimming.
 When the weather is cooler, I enjoy walking through our neighborhood and the greenbelt area that adjoins our property.
-If the weather is rainy or cold and windy, I usually work out on a recumbent exercise bicycle while listening to personal development audio programs.
+If the weather is rainy or cold and windy, I usually work out on a recumbent exercise bicycle while listening to podcasts.
 I also like to go hiking in state and national park and wilderness areas as well as local parks.
 Sometimes I just like to lay in my hammock with a good book while the deer roam through the back part of our yard.
 I do some of my best writing at night, sitting outside with a pinon wood fire burning in the chiminea.

 To provide energy for all that exercise, I must eat regularly, which is most definitely not a problem.
 I enjoy backyard grilling, particularly salmon, shrimp and chicken.
 Also have a fondness for interior Mexican, Tex-Mex and southwest cuisine.
 Recently I have discovered (Asian) Indian cuisine and absolutely love it.
 And then there’s wine.
 My taste at the current time runs toward white Burgundy, New Zealand Marlborough Savignon Blanc, Texas Viognier, California Zinfandel, Argentinean Malbec and Spanish Rioja Crianza.
 I’ve even made a few batches of my own wine (a Semillion-Savignon Blanc and a Viognier) which was a lot of fun.